KhushiKV/MeetingSchedulerApp/README.md

 This forms just a gist of the overall App.
 The User Interface and Navigation between pages have been set up keeping in mind the comfort of users, to provide them with an enjoyable experience.

+A Presentation entailing the main features of the App can be found by clicking here -> [MeetingSchedulerApp.pptx](https://github.com/KhushiKV/Web15_MeetingSchedulerApp/files/6949418/MeetingSchedulerApp.pptx)

 ## Using the project App
 The fully-fledged app is deployed and hosted at https://meeting-scheduler-app0.herokuapp.com/ .By clicking on this link, it will redirect you the Meeting Scheduler App.